Apple Health FAQs

 Be Cautious

 Allowing users to delete events is fairly risky.
-If a user deletes a dose accidentally, or does not understand the IOB impact while in Closed Loop, then Loop may start giving insulin that is not needed.
+If a user deletes a dose accidentally, or does not understand the IOB impact while in closed loop is enabled, then Loop may start giving insulin that is not needed.

-One method to deal with insulin that wasn't given is to go Open Loop for 3 to 6 hours.
+One method to deal with insulin that wasn't given is to go disable closed loop for 3 to 6 hours.
 However, if you take care, you can remove insulin from Loop.

 Developer Notes: Pump Events and Insulin Delivery